ayushya0612/Portfolio-Website/README.md

 # Portfolio Website

-This repository contain the source code for my personal portfolio website, which was built with Next.js.
+This repository contains the source code for my personal portfolio website, which was built with Next.js.
 The website highlights my projects, skills, and experiences and has a clean and modern design.

 ## About